webplatform/docs-wpd/Community/Meetings/Community_Development/index.md

 [irc://irc.freenode.net/webplatform-site irc]
 [http://webchat.freenode.net/?channels=#webplatform-site webchat]

+==Tuesday, April 30, 2013 at 10:00 a.m.
+PDT / 1:00 p.m.
+EDT / 5:00 p.m.
+GMT==

+===Agenda===
+* Progress on university outreach.
+** Spreadsheet created and sent to comm & recruiting TF members.
+** We want funding to go to content contributors, per Alex.
+* Should we have a launch plan for Beta: who will create & lead it?
+* Should we have a "New & Notable" checklist: a mini-launch list for great new content or features.
+Something like:
+** Get a couple of folks to look at it.
+** Write a blog about it.
+** Send it out in social media.
+** Ask folks on the public list and IRC to re-tweet or whatever.
+** Get stewards to point to it from their highly-juiced pages.
+* Doc Sprint North Carolina (?)

 ==Tuesday, April 23, 2013 at 10:00 a.m.
 PDT / 1:00 p.m.
 EDT / 5:00 p.m.
 GMT==

 ===Agenda===